MSK President Craig Thompson announces HHCCI’s inclusion as the charter member in the MSK Cancer Alliance.

 MSK awarded membership to HHCCI after a thorough analysis of six disease specialties (breast, colorectal, kidney, lung, prostate, and uterine) and 11 disciplines across the institute.

 Among the many distinctive aspects of the collaboration is the establishment of the first MSK Cancer Alliance clinical trials site.
 Five MSK trials opened to HHCCI patients by the close of 2015.
-In addition, we are helping to recruit a Physician-in-Chief for HHCCI who will also have an appointment at MSK.
+And in 2016, we helped recruit HHCCI’s first physician-in-chief: medical oncologist and hematologist Dr. Peter Yu, who also has an appointment at MSK.

 Future projects include conducting joint quality and outcomes research to measure the success of our relationship, as well as exploring collaborations beyond the six disease specialties.